Don't Generate, Discriminate: A Proposal for Grounding Language Models to Real-World Environments: Results

 \subsection{Sample Efficiency Analysis}

 Intuitively, by using LMs for discrimination instead of generation, the task becomes easier for LMs and thus improves their sample efficiency.
 Our sample efficiency experiments in~\autoref{fig:sample} confirm this hypothesis.
 We downsample \GrailQ's training data and randomly sample 1, 10, 100, and 1,000 training examples and report the results on 500 random dev examples.
 We compare \OurMethod with ArcaneQA and UnifiedSKG using the same LMs.
 We use oracle entity linking to have a more direct comparison with UnifiedSKG (though UnifiedSKG still has an unfair advantage as previously mentioned).
 In addition, we also include \OurMethod with Codex and use the downsampled training set as the pool for retrieval.
-We also adapt UnifiedSKG to work under in-context learning with Codex, so we can have a direct comparison between discrimination vs.\ generation under in-context learning.
-First, we observe that when both using T5-base, UnifiedSKG significantly underperforms \OurMethod.
-The main reason is that most predicted plans are ungrammatical or unfaithful in the low-data regimes.
+First, we observe that, when both using T5-base, UnifiedSKG significantly underperforms \OurMethod.
+The main reason is that most predicted plans by UnifiedSKG are invalid in the low-data regime.
 ArcaneQA uses constrained decoding to alleviate this issue, but still consistently underperforms \OurMethod when both using BERT-base.
-We also observe that T5-base performs worse than BERT-base under 1-shot and 10-shot settings, which can be explained by the added complexity of T5 that makes it harder to train under extreme low-data settings.

-For in-context learning using Codex, \OurMethod achieves an EM of over 50\% with only one training instance, which significantly outperforms all other settings, including UnifiedSKG+Codex.
-This may point to interesting opportunities for practical KBQA under extreme low-data settings.
+For in-context learning using Codex, \OurMethod achieves an EM of over 50\% with only one training instance.
+It consistently outperforms all fine-tuning models under low-data settings (\ie, less than 1,000 training examples).
+Compared with UnifiedSKG, \OurMethod shows both stronger performance and better robustness against different training data selections.